Nuri (rocket): Specification

 Nuri (KSLV-II) is a three-stage launch vehicle.
 The first stage booster uses four KRE-075 SL engines generating 266.4 tons of thrust with a specific impulse of 289.1 seconds.
 The second stage booster uses a single KRE-075 Vacuum engine, which has a wider nozzle for increased efficiency in vacuum with a specific impulse of 315.4 seconds.
 The third stage booster uses one KRE-007 engine with a specific impulse of 325.1 seconds.
-Both engine models use Jet A as fuel and liquid oxygen (LOX) as oxidizer.
+Both engine models use Jet A-1 as fuel and liquid oxygen (LOX) as oxidizer.

 Development

-When technology development for Nuri began by October 2010, the overall design goal was to develop a new expendable medium-lift launch vehicle that would be entirely developed with indigenous technology from Korea.
-As Nuri first reached orbit in June 2022, the total cost of the development program had been approximately US$1.5 billion.
+When technology development for Nuri began by October 2010, the overall design goal was to develop a new expendable medium-lift launch vehicle that was entirely South Korean.
+Nuri first reached orbit in June 2022.
+The total cost of the development program was approximately US$1.5 billion.